Desert of Paran: In Christian tradition

+In Islamic tradition

 According to Wahb ibn Munabbih, there was a Tal Faran ("Hill of Faran") on the outskirts of Mecca, mentioned in his book Kitab al-Tijan, a Pre-Islamic Arabic folklore compilation.
 Ibn Munabbih further suggested an identification for Tal Faran as the 'mound of the Two runaways', a place where the Jurhum tribe found Hagar and Ishmael and thought of them as two runaways.

+The Arab geographer Al-Maqdisi (d.
+991) mentioned in his book that the Red Sea branches into two "at the extremity of al-Hijaz at a place called Faran".